International Trade Law

 Assessment modes: Essay

 Globally, international trade is an increasingly controversial and prominent issue.
-In the UK’s process of leaving the EU, technical trade concepts, such as the ‘Most Favoured Nation’ principle and ‘customs union’, have obtained broad significance.
+In the UK’s process of leaving the EU, technical trade concepts, such as the ‘Most Favoured Nation’ principle and ‘customs union’, obtained broad significance.

 Module learning outcomes